alanpich/tvImagePlus/docs/examples.md

 ]]
 ```

-This will get you the prepared URL for the cropped image, instead of the raw
+This will give you the prepared URL for the cropped image instead of the raw
-JSON-Object.
+JSON object.

 ### getResources/pdoResources

-In order for the TV to be parsed with the *getResources/pdoResources Snippet*,
+In order for the TV to be parsed using the *getResources/pdoResources snippet*,
-make sure you add the following lines to your *getResources/pdoResources
+you need to add the following lines to your *getResources/pdoResources* call
 Snippet* call:

 ```